AlejandrVilla/Final_Project_Software_Engineer/README.md

 ## Cook book
 Constraints:
-- Larger problem decomposed in procedural abstractions
+- Larger problem decomposed in procedural abstractions.
-- Larger problem solved as a sequence of commands, each corresponding to a procedure
+- Larger problem solved as a sequence of commands, each corresponding to a procedure.

-Users es una variable global que se usa dentro de varias funciones
+Users es una variable global que se usa dentro de varias funciones .
 ```
 users = []